-- To detect a haemolytic reaction, send post-transfusion blood (for FBC and clotting, repeat type and crossmatch, antibody screen and direct Coombs' test) and urine specimen (for detection of urinary haemoglobinuria) from the transfusion recipient.
+- To detect a haemolytic reaction, send post-transfusion blood (for FBC and clotting, repeat type and crossmatch, antibody screen and direct antibody test) and urine specimen (for detection of urinary haemoglobinuria) from the transfusion recipient.

 - Where an anaphylactic reaction is suspected, seek advice.
 Usual investigations require clotted blood samples and include serum Ig levels, HLA antibody investigations and mast cell tryptase.

 - Where bacterial contamination is suspected, send blood cultures from patient and bag remnants.

 - If the patient is dyspnoeic, obtain blood gases, CXR and central venous pressure (CVP) reading.
 Where TRALI is suspected, send anti-leukocyte antibody investigations.